Waxomancy A-Z Wax Meanings

 Clear Glass

 Absence of residue.
-Indicates full combustion of active material in that zone.
+Indicates full transmutation of active material in that space.

 D